AdityaDas-IITM/LDA/README.md

 # QDA Classifier
 And thats LDA done.
 Lets quickly look at something more interesting.
 LDA gives us only linear boundaries which will not always be good enough to separate the data.
 The culprit behind this is our assumption of the variance or the covariance to be equal for all classes because of which the quadratic term was a common term and cancelled out.
 What if we do not make this assumption and generalise LDA.
 This is what is called Quadratic Discriminant Analysis or QDA.
 Nothing new to learn in QDA, just that we cannot cancel the X<sup>2</sup> term and so our discriminant function is now a little different.
-It is not called the **Quadratic Discriminant Function** and is represented by
+It is now called the **Quadratic Discriminant Function** and is represented by
 ![](Images/QDF.PNG)

 You can see that this expression is no longer linear with respect to X.<br />